 Understanding Mobile Gamer Motivation

 Every gaming company creates games to make money.
 Therefore a well-designed monetisation concept is essential.
-However, in order to monetise your players properly, it is equally, if not more important to understand mobile gamer motivation to ensure they will play routinely.
-After all, when there are no players, there is no financial success.
+However, to monetise your players properly, it is equally, if not more important, to understand mobile gamer motivation to ensure they will play routinely.
+After all, when no players exist, there is no financial success.

 So, how does one ensure that players have fun and are willing to open and play the game frequently?